contrast-zone/t-rewriter.js/tricosm.md

     // work in progress //

-# three levels of typing in tricosm
+# tricosm three levels of typing

 Tricosm metalanguage is a [gradually typed](https://en.wikipedia.org/wiki/Gradual_typing) language with support for [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
 Gradual typing means that we may, or may not use types in constructing metaprograms.
 From algebraic data types, Tricosm reproduces sums and products.